louiscyphre/apl/README.md

 # Lazy Optimization Planner

-This is our project in automated planning (apl)
+This is our project in automated planning (apl), we modified existing code of fast-downward planner, for more info take a look on LazyOptimizationPlanner.pdf in project tree.

 ## Overview